Russian imperialism: Kazakhstan

+Russian President Vladimir Putin has made several public remarks questioning Kazakhstan's historical statehood, beginning with his 2014 statement that the country “never had statehood” and his 2021 description of Kazakhstan as “a Russian-speaking country in the full sense of the word."
+These comments have drawn concern in Kazakhstan, where northern regions have sizable ethnic Russian populations.

 Eurasianism

 Putin is said to be influenced by the imperialist ideology of Eurasianism.
 The contemporary Eurasianist ideology was shaped and promoted by political theorist Aleksandr Dugin, who espoused it in his 1997 book Foundations of Geopolitics.
 Political scientist Anton Shekhovtsov defines Dugin's Eurasianism as "a fascist ideology centred on the idea of revolutionising the Russian society and building a totalitarian, Russia-dominated Eurasian Empire that would challenge and eventually defeat its eternal adversary represented by the United States and its Atlanticist allies, thus bringing about a new ‘golden age’ of global political and cultural illiberalism".
 Russia's military and political aggression against Ukraine since 2014 has been influenced and supported by neo-Eurasianists.
 In 2023, Russia adopted a Eurasianist, anti-Western foreign policy in a document approved by Putin.
 This defines Russia as a "unique country-civilization and a vast Eurasian and Euro-Pacific power" that seeks to create a "Greater Eurasian Partnership".